knpuniversity/javascript/knpu/ep4-reactjs/form-submit.md

 the number of true rep logs and paste.

 Back in `RepLogApp`, clear out `handleNewItemSubmit` and give it two fresh args:
-`itemName` and `repCount`.
+`itemName` and `reps`.
 Log a todo below: we will eventually use this to update the state.
 And log those values so we can check things!

 I love it! `RepLogApp` still has a callback, but it's now unaware of the form.
 It